Finding a therapist can be hard. The jargon can be harder.

 Marriage and Family Therapist

-MFT’s are recognized as core mental health professionals alongside psychologists, psychiatrists, social work, and licensed professional counselors.
-As an MFT, I strive to look at your life through the context of your relationships, your experiences, your everyday encounters, and more to get the most accurate depiction of you.
+Marriage and Family Therapists (MFT or LMFT) are recognized as core mental health professionals alongside psychologists, psychiatrists, social work, and licensed professional counselors.
+As an LMFT, I strive to look at your life through the context of your relationships, your experiences, your everyday encounters, and more to get the most accurate depiction of you.

 AAMFT | AAMFT Approved Supervisor